Climate and energy

 The world's climate determines the pattern of its winds.
 These winds are now increasingly used as a source of energy.

 In the 21st century, the Earth's climate and its energy policy interact and their relationship is studied and governed by a variety of national and international institutions.
+The connection stems from the burning of fossil fuels like coal, oil, and natural gas, for electricity, heat, and transportation directly relating to greenhouse gases increasing the atmospheric temperature.

+Overview

 The relationships between energy-resource depletion, climate change, health resources and the environment, and the effects that they have on each other, have been subject to numerous scientific studies and research efforts.
 As a result, a majority of governments see climate and energy as two of the most important policy goals of the twenty first century.

 The correlation between climate and energy rests on known causal relationships between human population growth, rising energy consumption and land use and the resulting greenhouse gas emissions and climate change.
 Environmental harm was caused early on during the industrial revolution, with air pollution being caused by soot coming from factories, as well as the greenhouse gas carbon dioxide being emitted into the atmosphere due to the burning of coal.

 The concern for climate change control and mitigation has consequently spurred policy makers and scientists to treat energy use and global climate as an inextricable nexus with effects also going in reverse direction and create various initiatives, institutions and think tanks for a high-level treatment of the relationships.
 The varying approaches that are highly flawed and hold us back as a society when trying to stabilize the global climate include efficiency improvements, superconducting global electric grids, geoengineering, hydrogen production, storage, and transport.

+In recent years renewable energy sources, including solar and wind power, have widely been recognized as the most viable long-term strategy for reducing emissions and stabilizing the global climate.
+As of the early 2020s, solar and wind have become the cheapest sources of new electricity generation in most parts of the world, yet fossil fuels continue to supply the overwhelming majority of global energy.